loop-nvim/loop.nvim/README.md

-> [!WARNING]
 > 🚧 **Work in Progress**
->
 > This plugin is currently under active development.
->
 > - APIs and configuration may change
 > - Breaking changes can occur without notice
->
-> Use with caution until a stable release is announced.
-> Issues, suggestions, and contributions are welcome while the project evolves.

 # loop.nvim